RevealBi/Documentation/docs/user/fields/calculated/logic.md

 your data source.
 They always return "0" or "1", depending on the logical test you submit your values to.

-In Analytics, logic calculated fields include:
+In Reveal, logic calculated fields include:

   - **Functions with no arguments**: `true()` and `false()`, which return 1 and 0 respectively.